AraBlocks/ara-contracts/README.md

   - `password` - The password of the person deploying the standard
   - `version` - The version of the standard
   - `paths` - The solidity dependencies of the standard
+  - `keyringOpts` - optional Keyring options

+Returns the address at which the standard was deployed.

 ```js
 const version = '1'